wantongl/ProcessScanner/README.md

   Packet Sniffer functions and is doing what it's suppose to do, but there are still room for optimization.

   TODO: Find a better method to detect what processes are doing and sending over the network.
-Ideally substitude psutil package with something better.
 </p>